numbers

 “Nah chicks love that,” Jay said, “besides she was foaming over you before I came in.”

 Willem frowned.
-“How would you know?”
+“How would you even know?”

 “I was watching her from the street.”